alievk/avatarify-python/README.md

 #### Remote GPU

-You can offload the heavy work to a server with a GPU and use your laptop just to retreive renderings from it.
-See the wiki page with installation [instructions](https://github.com/alievk/avatarify/wiki/Remote-GPU).
+You can offload the heavy work to [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) or a [server with a GPU](https://github.com/alievk/avatarify/wiki/Remote-GPU) and use your laptop just to communicate the video stream.

 ## Setup avatars
 Avatarify comes with a standard set of avatars of famous people, but you can extend this set simply copying your avatars into `avatars` folder.